claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

 ## **Conclusion and Recommendation**
 In conclusion, most of the transaction revenues are from Cluster 4.
 Even though Cluster 1 has the least number of visitors, it is the second largest source of Gstore’s transaction revenues.
 Therefore, Gstore should focus on these two clusters to establish its precision marketing strategy.

-Based on the aforementioned analysis, we have 4 recommendations for Gstore listed as below:
+Based on the aforementioned analysis, I have 4 recommendations for Gstore listed as below:

   1. GStore is recommended to focus on the US market, especially in the states of California, New York, Illinois and Michigan.